blockmason/link-workshop/activity2/activity2.md

 ![Send test Ether](images/MetaMask_ether_faucet.png)

 Recall the reason we need to do this is because any transaction recorded on the Ethereum blockchain requires a gas fee to complete the transaction.

+> Now run your DApp server again (if you stopped it) and browse to https://localhost:3000.
+Send some ETH between your accounts.

+> Verify the transaction both in your MetaMask wallet and on Etherscan (https://ropsten.etherscan.io/).
+Search for your transaction hash.
+What transaction details do you see?